-- 21. From the initial publication of INFCIRC/254 in 1978 to now, membership has increased steadily.
-(See full list of members in the Annex.). - 22.
-Factors taken into account for membership include the following:

-- The ability to supply items (including items in transit) covered by the Annexes to Parts 1 and 2 of the NSG Guidelines: - Adherence to the Guidelines and action in accordance with them; - Enforcement of a legally based domestic export control system which gives effect to the commitment to act in accordance with the Guidelines: - Adherence to one or more of the NPT, the Treaties of Pelindaba, Rarotonga, Tlatelolco, Bangkok or an equivalent international nuclear non-proliferation agreement, and full compliance with the obligations of such agreement(s); - Support of international efforts towards non-proliferation of weapons of mass destruction and of their delivery vehicles.
+- 22. From the initial publication of INFCIRC/254 in 1978 to now, participation has increased steadily.
+(See full list of NSG participants in the Annex.) - 23.
+Factors taken into account for participation include the following: - The ability to supply items (including items in transit) covered by the Annexes to Parts 1 and 2 of the NSG Guidelines: - Adherence to the Guidelines and action in accordance with them; - Enforcement of a legally based domestic export control system that gives effect to the commitment to act in accordance with the Guidelines; - Adherence to one or more treaties, such as the NPT, the Treaties of Tlatelolco, Rarotonga, Pelindaba, Bangkok or an equivalent international nuclear non-proliferation agreement, and full compliance with the obligations of such agreement(s); - Support of international efforts towards non-proliferation of weapons of mass destruction and of their delivery vehicles.